Skip to content

 The Flyers had just selected Rimouski Océanic defenseman Spencer Gill with the 59th overall pick.
 The cell phone of Dupont, the Océanic’s general manager, started ringing almost immediately.
 On the other end was two-time Stanley Cup champion and Broad Street Bully André “Moose” Dupont.

 “We were so happy.
-My father called me right away, and I was watching at home and he was watching it at home,” Danny Dupont told The Inquirer.
+My father called me right away, and I was watching at home and he was watching it at home,” Danny Dupont recalled.
 “My father’s on the call, and he said to me, ‘Hey, it’s perfect.’
 Obviously we’ve grown to know the family as well, and, although my father is not his agent, he still has some connection with Mr. Gill, who was a huge Flyers fan as well growing up.
 So right there is an important connection.

 “We were just so happy for Spencer and the Flyers as well because every time the Flyers pick a good player that the team can get better, it always makes everybody happy in our family.”

 And they’re pretty ecstatic now.
-Plus, the Flyers didn’t just pick Gill, they traded up to do so, sending the No. 77 pick along with the 2025 third-rounder acquired from the Minnesota Wild on Friday to the Nashville Predators for the No. 59 pick.
+Plus, the Flyers didn’t just pick Gill, they traded up to do so, sending the No. 77 pick along with the 2025 third-rounder acquired from the Minnesota Wild to the Nashville Predators for the No. 59 pick.

 Fair to say this is the guy the Flyers wanted.